-- An index comprises a select group of companies from a particular stock exchange; each company has a different weight within the index.
+- An index comprises a select group company shares from a particular stock exchange; the shares of each company have a different weight within the index.

 - Indices are mainly region based, and can be used to measure the performance of an industry or the economy as a whole.